Bachelor of Science in Human Development and Family Science

 1. Application

 Applicants for admission to the program must complete an Ohio State Undergraduate Admissions online application.
+Please review the step-by-step application guide below.

 2. Personal statement